garden-io/garden/docs/reference/project-config.md

 # semantics as `.gitignore` files.
 By default, patterns matched in `.gardenignore` files, found anywhere in the
 # project, are ignored when scanning for modules and module sources (Note: prior to version 0.12.0, `.gitignore` files
 # were also used by default).
+#
 # Note that these take precedence over the project `module.include` field, and module `include` fields, so any paths
 # matched by the .ignore files will be ignored even if they are explicitly specified in those fields.
+#
 # See the [Configuration Files
 # guide](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories) for
 # details.
 dotIgnoreFiles:

+# Specify a list of paths or globs that should not be synced when services are deployed with dev mode enabled.
+These
+# are applied for all services and modules.
+#
+# Any exclusion patterns defined in individual dev mode sync specs will be applied in addition to these patterns
+# (there is currently no precedence order for dev mode excludes).
+devModeExclude:

 # Control where to scan for modules in the project.
 modules: